AlanReviews/alan-reviews-updates/content/pages/faq.md

 First, I have to perform research to see if there is something I can talk about in the product.
 If there is nothing to talk about, I will not make a review.
 For LEGOs, tech, and video games, I test the product to see if there are things I can talk about it.
 Once I found some talking points during the test, I will accept the product for review.
 If I cannot find any talking points, I  will not make a video review.
 For video games, I test them on my computer to ensure I can run the game at 1080p and 30 to 60 frames per second or better.

 There are some LEGO sets, video games, and technologies that I refuse to review.
-I explained why under the Notes section in my [Review and Requests List.](https://docs.google.com/spreadsheets/d/e/2PACX-1vSWIyo2ktAkKEQqLVwAdy3DvQLO9YzbPntU65-13nfNvZa-d5ohtd5lHEiijEz_erW8qeKwlS7wuoYW/pubhtml)
+I explained why under the denial reason section in my [Review and Requests List.](https://docs.google.com/spreadsheets/d/e/2PACX-1vSWIyo2ktAkKEQqLVwAdy3DvQLO9YzbPntU65-13nfNvZa-d5ohtd5lHEiijEz_erW8qeKwlS7wuoYW/pubhtml)

+For a LEGO set, video game, or technology to get a maybe, I have a hesitant feeling to make a video review on it.

 # Comment Rules
 1. Be respectful